WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 # Fedora Remix for WSL

-Fedora Remix for WSL is a remix of upstream Fedora for Windows Subsystem for Linux on Windows 10 and Windows 10 Server.
+Fedora Remix for WSL is a remix of upstream [Fedora](https://getfedora.org/) software for [Windows Subsystem for Linux](https://github.com/sirredbeard/Awesome-WSL) on Windows 10 and Windows 10 Server.

 Fedora Remix for WSL is powered by [WLinux Enterprise](https://github.com/WhitewaterFoundry/WLE) from [Whitewater Foundry](https://www.whitewaterfoundry.com/).
 Fedora Remix for WSL is not endorsed by the Fedora Project or Red Hat, Inc. but is provided under the [Fedora Remix](https://fedoraproject.org/wiki/Remix) program.